Atlantic Airways: History

 As a result, Atlantic Airways was established in 1987, initially between the Faroese government (51%) and Danish airline Cimber Air (49%), though the Faroese government would assume full ownership in 1989.
 Flights commenced between Vágar and Copenhagen on 28 March 1988 using a British Aerospace 146.
 A hangar was built at Vágar by the Faroese government in order to secure Atlantic Airways' home base in the Faroes, ensuring maintenance facilities were available on the islands.

-The aim of the new airline company was to build up a Faroese aviation industry on a commercial basis and to ensure the Faroe Islands an air connection with the outside world.
+The new airline company aimed to build up a Faroese aviation industry on a commercial basis and to ensure the Faroe Islands an air connection with the outside world.
 Flight crews and management were Faroese.

 Though load factors were high and the new service was popular, Atlantic Airways had a turbulent beginning economically.
 The Faroe Islands suffered a severe economic depression in the early 1990s, and at its nadir in 1992, the Faroese government delivered 75 m DKK in aid to the struggling carrier.
 Atlantic Airways would not become profitable until 1995.